Doctors Note Logo

 Sudden Brain Bleed?
 Why Hemorrhagic Stroke Happens & Medically Approved Next Steps

-A sudden brain bleed, or hemorrhagic stroke, is a life-threatening rupture of a brain blood vessel, most often from uncontrolled high blood pressure but also from aneurysm, AVM, blood thinners, head trauma, or heavy alcohol and stimulant use.
+A sudden brain bleed (hemorrhagic stroke) is a life-threatening rupture of a blood vessel in the brain.
+The most common cause is uncontrolled high blood pressure, but it can also result from an aneurysm, AVM, blood thinners, head trauma, or heavy alcohol and stimulant use.

-Call emergency services now if you notice a thunderclap headache or other stroke signs like one-sided weakness, speech trouble, vision changes, vomiting, seizures, confusion, or loss of consciousness; do not give food, drink, or aspirin.
-At the hospital, teams use CT or MRI, control blood pressure, reverse blood thinners, relieve pressure, and sometimes do surgery, but there are several factors to consider and important details that can change your next steps and recovery, so see the full guidance below.
+Call 911 immediately if you notice a thunderclap headache or other stroke warning signs, including one-sided weakness, speech trouble, vision changes, vomiting, seizures, confusion, or loss of consciousness.
+Do not give food, drink, or aspirin.
+At the hospital, doctors use CT or MRI imaging, control blood pressure, reverse blood thinners, relieve pressure on the brain, and may perform surgery.

 answer background